-Initiating and sustaining conversations on climate change is crucial to the realisation of the mandate which is why Sahara Group has leveraged on its presence in 15 countries across four continents to amplify the need for consciousness and activism in our natural environment.
+Initiating and sustaining conversations on climate change is crucial to the realization of the mandate which is why Sahara Group has leveraged on its presence in fifteen countries across four continents to amplify the need for consciousness and activism in our natural environment.

 Seyi Williams, a member of the Strategy department said â€œLiving in a fast moving city like Lagos, itâ€™s difficult to actually take time to think about what one can do to better the environment.
 Apparently thereâ€™s so much I can do in my little sphere of influence.
 I will certainly be walking to the office a lot more frequently instead of taking my car.â€

 Across the pond in Geneva, office manager Alina Spada, who was responsible for organizing all activities in the build up to the event said â€œWe got so excited and I discovered that so many of my colleagues are closet eco-warriors.
 Iâ€™m a vegan and it was so refreshing to discover others who shared my belief that veganism is good for the planet.
 It contributes towards reduction in water usage and carbon emissions.â€

 The #GoGreenforValentine campaign was a good opportunity to break down the â€˜hows?â€™ and â€˜whys?â€™ to those who might be skeptical about such theories. â€